-A virtual aortic annular plane that is built using the three hinge-points, known as hinge-point based annular plane (HPAP), is routinely used during transcatheter aortic valve replacement (TAVR).
-Abnormal aortic cusps (AAC) with unequal length and size significantly influence the relationship of HPAP to the aortic root axis and pose challenges to valve deployment leading to paravalvular leak and valve embolization.
-Obtaining a centerline based aortic annular plane, in addition, may help in better understanding of valve deployment behavior in AAC.
+A virtual aortic annular plane that is built using the three hinge points, known as the hinge point-based annular plane (HPAP), is routinely used during transcatheter aortic valve replacement (TAVR).
+Abnormal aortic cusps (AAC) with unequal length and size influence the relationship of the HPAP to the aortic root axis significantly and pose challenges to valve deployment, leading to paravalvular leak and valve embolisation.
+Obtaining a centreline-based aortic annular plane in addition may help to understand valve deployment behaviour in AAC better.

 Sign in to read and download the full articleForgot your password?

 Join us for free and access thousands of articles from EuroIntervention, as well as presentations, videos, cases from PCRonline.com